caadams4/pilgrimage-writeup/Pilgrimage.md

 ### Port Scanning with NMAP

-Add the machine IP address to your /etc/hosts and set domain name to `pilgrimage.htb`
+Add the machine IP address to your /etc/hosts and set domain name to `pilgrimage.htb`.

 Let's start our assessment with an NMAP scan of the target.